inspec/inspec/README.md

 ### Install it via rubygems.org

 When installing from source, gem dependencies may require ruby build tools to be installed.
+(A compiler-free variant is available with reduced functionality; use `inspec-core-bin` and `inspec-core`.)

+To install build tools, use your package manager.

 For CentOS/RedHat/Fedora: